jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 where the incoming spikes :math:`S_{\rm in}` are convolved with a spike response kernel :math:`\epsilon( \cdot )`.
 The spike response is scaled by a synaptic weight, :math:`W`.
-In the figures above, the left kernel is an exponentially decaying function and would be the equivalent of Lapicque’s 1st-order neuron model.
-On the right, the kernel is an alpha
+In top figure, the kernel is an exponentially decaying function and would be the equivalent of Lapicque’s 1st-order neuron model.
+On the bottom, the kernel is an alpha
 function:

 .. math:: \epsilon(t) = \frac{t}{\tau}e^{1-t/\tau}\Theta(t)